- As low as $338/Night

 - Cottage

 Guest Cottages are ideal vacation spots for families, a enormous group of friends or golfers.
 Located off of Shore Drive in the heart of Myrtle Beach's entertainment and dining areas.
 Just a short walk to the beach and close to eateries, ice cream, mini golf and shopping.
-Cottage 61, is a roomy and comfortable, stand alone four bedroom-three bathroom bungalow that has an open living-area concept and provides plenty of space to appreciate being together in one home.
+Cottage 61, is a cavernous and comfortable, stand alone four bedroom-three bathroom bungalow that has an open living-area concept and provides plenty of space to appreciate being together in one home.

 UNIT IS LIMITED TO THE NUMBER OF PERSONS ACCEPTED UNDER LISTED OCCUPANCY